MHenderson/sudoku-modelling/article/rst/my_paper.rst

 Sudoku puzzles have a variety of different difficulty levels.
 Harder puzzles typically have fewer prescribed symbols.
 It is unknown to this day how few cells need to be filled for a Sudoku puzzle to have a unique solution.
 Well-formed Sudoku with 17 symbols exist.
 It is unknown whether or not there exists a well-formed puzzle with 16 clues.

 A few words about terminology.
 In this paper, a Sudoku 'puzzle' is understood to mean a partial assignment of :math:`$n^2$` values to the cells of an :math:`n^2 \times n^2$` grid in such a way that at most one of each symbols occurs in any row, column or box.
-A 'solution' is a complete assignment to the cells, satisfying the same conditions on row, columns and boxes, which agrees with the partial assignment.
+A 'solution' of a Sudoku puzzle is a complete assignment to the cells, satisfying the same conditions on row, columns and boxes, which agrees with the partial assignment.

 sudoku.py
 ~~~~~~~~~